a generation x man sitting with his feet on a desk in an office with headphones on, listening to voice actor audition demos. Auditioning

 Restating is one of the most commonly recommended, but underutilized active listening strategies.
 Restating is when you repeat what’s been said to you by paraphrasing in your own words.
 This helps to steer clear of accidentally assuming you understood what the client has asked of you.
 Sometimes clients are unintentionally unclear.
 So by restating what they’ve asked for, you could help them clarify and provide better direction before you head down the wrong artistic path.

-How Can Voice Actors be Effective Partners with Producers?
+How Can Voice Actors Be Effective Partners with Producers?

 It’s becoming more and more evident that voice actors who are looking to build up their profile of repeat business are expected to go beyond providing their voice.
-Specifically, putting more attention onto how they manage their relationship with clients, as mentioned above in the first video.
+Specifically, putting more attention on how they manage their relationship with clients, as mentioned above in the first video.

 Watch the video below to see what the panelists had to say about the importance of voice actors doubling as production partners.